Load the package

 What’s behind the scenes?

-markdown output.
+knit-functions.
 To make this work, the cleaned data, produced plots,

 tables and markdown snippets gain new classes (vlkr_df